kylelee4c6/pcaga-explorer/pages/faq.md

 #### **Can I trust it with sensitive or private information?**

 Please don’t enter personal, private, or sensitive information.
 This tool is designed for public historical research, not for pastoral counseling or handling confidential matters.
+I may need to track queries in a database.

 #### **Is the AI learning from what I type?**